-- All medication must be in the original container with pharmacist label, or it cannot be given. - Children should be aware of where their medication is kept

-- All medication for children must have the child's name clearly written on the original container and kept in a closed box, which is out of reach of all children and in an area inaccessible to children under adult supervision. - All prescription medications and emergency medication, such as inhalers and epi-pens should have the pharmacist details and notes attached to show the dosage needed and the date the prescription was issued.
+- All medication must be in the original container with pharmacist label, or it cannot be given. - All medication for children must have the child's name clearly written on the original container and kept in a closed box, which is out of reach of all children and in an area inaccessible to children under adult supervision. - All prescription medications and emergency medication, such as inhalers and epi-pens should have the pharmacist details and notes attached to show the dosage needed and the date the prescription was issued.
 This will be checked, along with expiry dates, before staff agree to administer medication.
 It is parents' responsibility to ensure that medications are replaced before their expiration dates. - Emergency medication will be within easy reach of staff in case of an immediate need but will remain out of children's reach and under adult supervision. - Any antibiotics requiring refrigeration will be kept in an area inaccessible to children.